Loibl Pass: History

 The pass became an important trade route after the City of Trieste went under the umbrella of the Habsburg archdukes in the late 14th century.
 From about 1560 the Carinthian estates had the former bridle path extended and a 150 m (500 ft) long tunnel built underneath the Karawanks ridge, an early example of modern engineering that later had to be removed due to lack of safety.
 Another attempt was planned in the 17th century; however, when in 1728 Emperor Charles VI toured the lands of the Habsburg monarchy, he still had to travel over the Loibl summit, stopping by the Deutscher Peter tavern north of the pass.
 Thereafter he ordered the expansion of the mountain road as part of the long-distance route from the Austrian capital Vienna to the Port of Trieste.
 Two obelisks were erected at the top of the pass to commemorate his stay.

 Loibl Tunnel

-During World War II, a 1570 m meter long tunnel was built at 1068 m above sea level by command of the Nazi Gauleiter of Carinthia, Friedrich Rainer, to bypass the steep upper parts of the mountain road.
+During World War II, a 1570 m long tunnel was built at 1068 m above sea level by command of the Nazi Gauleiter of Carinthia, Friedrich Rainer, to bypass the steep upper parts of the mountain road.
 Work was performed by the Viennese Universale Hoch- und Tiefbau construction company, employing 660 civilian workers, several posted by the Service du travail obligatoire of Vichy France, and 1,652 forced labourers supplied by contract with the SS.
 These prisoners were interned in two minor subcamps of the Mauthausen-Gusen concentration camp, one on each side of the pass.
 They were put under the command of Obersturmführer Julius Ludolf, who served in Mauthausen since 1940 and was notorious for his excessive beatings.